We take a look at some of the the best ways to reheat prime rib to maintain its succulent flavor without drying it out.

 Instructions

-- Place in the 300° F oven and reheat until the internal temperature reaches 160° F. This will take roughly 20-60 minutes depending on the size of your roast.
+- Place in the baking sheet in the oven.
+Cook until the internal temperature of the meat reaches 130-135° F. This will take roughly 20 minutes depending on the size and thickness of your slices.

 C.S. says